-Easy spiced gingerbread bundt cake!
-The perfect bundt for the holiday season, full of warming spices and topped with a quick orange glaze.
+Easy spiced gingerbread Bundt cake!
+The perfect Bundt for the holiday season, full of warming spices, this orange gingerbread Bundt is topped off with a quick and zesty fresh orange glaze.

 - Butter - unsalted butter, softened at room temperature.
 You can substitute with salted butter, but if doing so, reduce the salt called for in the recipe by half.